varsha-vishwanath/pwn.college_varsha/PonderingPaths.md

-## Implicit relative paths, from /
+## Implicit Relative Paths, from /
 Now you're familiar with the concept of referring to absolute paths and changing directories.
 If you put in absolute paths everywhere, then it really doesn't matter what directory you are in, as you likely found out in the previous three challenges.

 However, the current working directory does matter for relative paths.